.png)

-Philly's story has been different.
-According to a 2023 Pew Report, in the latter half of the 20th century, Philadelphia was considered a "low-immigration city".
-Things have improved since the early 2000s, but Philly's growth pattern does not parallel peer cities in terms of sheer numbers, demographic characteristics, and in the inflow of first and second generation families, and certainly not enough to offset the effects of being a "low immigration city" for a half century.
+According to a Pew Report, in the latter half of the 20th century, Philadelphia was considered by immigration scholars as a "low-immigration city".
+There has been visible growth since the early 2000s, but the reality of the designation must be paired with another reality; Philly's overall growth pattern since the 2000's does not mirror that of peer cities in terms of sheer numbers, socioeconomic diversity, diverse and ethnic groups, and in the inflow of first- and second-generation families.

 U.S. CITIES